One common symptom is a persistent cough or a change in the character of a chronic cough.

 Doctors explore the possibility of lung cancer when a person, especially a smoker, has a persistent or worsening cough, other lung symptoms (such as shortness of breath or coughed-up sputum tinged with blood), or weight loss.
 Lung cancer also is a concern if people appear to have had pneumonia but their x-ray does not clear up after a course of antibiotics.

-Chest x-ray Chest Imaging is usually the first test.
+Chest x-ray X-Rays of the Chest X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+Chest x-rays are sometimes used in people who may have a heart disorder... read more is usually the first test.
 Chest x-ray can detect most lung tumors, although it may miss small ones.
-Sometimes a shadow detected on a chest x-ray done for other reasons (such as before surgery) provides doctors with the first clue, although such a shadow is not proof of cancer.
+Sometimes an abnormality detected on a chest x-ray done for other reasons (such as before surgery) provides doctors with the first clue, although an abnormality is not proof of cancer.

 A microscopic examination of lung tissue from the area that may be cancerous is usually needed to confirm the diagnosis.
 Occasionally, a sample of coughed-up sputum can provide enough material for an examination (called sputum cytology).
 If the cancer has caused a malignant pleural effusion, removing and testing the pleural fluid may be enough.
 Usually, however, doctors need to obtain a sample of tissue (biopsy) directly from the tumor.
 One common way to obtain the tissue sample is with bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more .
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more .
 The person’s airway is directly observed using a flexible scope and samples of the tumor can be obtained.
 Bronchoscopes that incorporate ultrasonographic devices can find and biopsy tissue that cannot be seen with a regular bronchoscope, including lymph nodes in the middle of the chest (mediastinum).
 This helps to stage the disease and will guide treatment.

 If the cancer is too far away from the major airways to be reached with a bronchoscope, doctors can usually obtain a specimen by inserting an instrument through the skin.
 This procedure is called a percutaneous biopsy.
 Sometimes, a specimen can only be obtained by a surgical procedure called a thoracotomy Thoracotomy Thoracotomy is an operation in which the chest wall is opened to view the internal chest organs, to obtain samples of tissue for laboratory examination, and to treat disorders of the lungs,... read more .
 Doctors may also do a mediastinoscopy, in which they take and examine samples of enlarged lymph nodes (a biopsy) from the center of the chest to determine if inflammation or cancer is responsible for the enlargement.